 ACARS AOA Protocol Identification and Format

-The VDL Mode 2 system definition permits ACARS over AVLC (AOA) to coexist with ISO 8208 and/or IPS.
+The VDL Mode 2 system definition permits ACARS over AVLC (AOA) to coexist with ISO 8208 and/or IOA.
 All three systems share the same AVLC Frame structure and AVLC resources.
 The concept of multiple network layer protocols sharing AVLC datalink layer is shown in Figure 3.2.6-1.
 Figure 3.2.6-1 shows the Information Field of the AVLC INFO Frame containing either an AOA Packet or an ISO 8208 Packet.
-Another INFO frame payload option is an IPS packet, see section 3.2.5.
+Another INFO frame payload option is an IOA packet, see section 3.2.5.

-In the VDL mode 2 MASPS, the range for AVLC frame size allows an AVLC frame size that is too small to accommodate a full size AOA ACARS Message Block (238 octet ACARS Block + 2 octet IPI/EIPI field + 11 octet AVLC Header totals 251 octets).
-Therefore, when the ground station supports AOA then the configurable size (N1) of the AVLC uplink and downlink frames shall be set to 251 octets (2008 bits) or greater.
+In VDL mode 2 MASPS, the range for AVLC frame size allows an AVLC frame size that is too small to accommodate a full size AOA ACARS Message Block (238 octet ACARS Block + 2 octet IPI/EIPI field + 11 octet AVLC Header totals 251 octets or 2008 bits).
+Therefore, when the ground station supports AOA then the configurable size (N1-Uplink and N1-Downlink) of the AVLC uplink and downlink frames shall be set to 251 octets (2008 bits) or greater.

-If the ground station sets either Uplink N1 parameter or Downlink N1 parameter too small (less than 2008) then the CMU shall terminate AOA with that ground station and, if possible, initiate a VDL Mode 2 handoff to another ground station with acceptable N1 parameter values.
+If the ground station sets either N1-Uplink parameter or N1-Downlink parameter too small (less than 2008) then the CMU shall terminate AOA with that ground station and, if possible, initiate a VDL Mode 2 handoff to another ground station with acceptable N1 parameter values.
 The CMU may choose to maintain the connection with that ground station because of the other services (ATN/OSI and/or ATN/IPS) offered by that ground station.

-For AOA operation, the service provider shall set the value of Uplink N1 parameter and Downlink N1 parameter to 2008 or larger.

 AOA operation can be established if the AOA bit (bit 6 of AVLC specific options parameters) is set to 1 (in both Ground and Airborne XID frames).
 Figure 3.2.6-1 – AVLC Frame Structure for Multiple Network Layer Protocols

 Protocol Identification in the Network Layer.
 ISO 9577:1990(E) specifies that the first octet of the packet header shall be an Initial Protocol Identifier (IPI).
 The IPI identifies the network layer protocol used in that packet.
 AOA packets implement a unique IPI value by using an extended IPI (EIPI) field.
 When the IPI field contains a value of binary 1111 1111, that indicates the presence of Extended IPI (EIPI) field.
 The Extended IPI (EIPI) field contains a value of binary 1111 1111 to identify an ACARS over AVLC (AOA) network layer protocol.